isabella232/primetime.en/help/release-notes/home.md

 Check out for more information about the current released version for [Android](../release-notes/tvsdk-3x-android.md).

-## Enhancements and Fixes in PTAI 20.6.1
+## Enhancements and Fixes in PTAI 20.7.1

-The release focused on features such as Manifest manipulation and improving APIs to maintain session keep-alive with long form VOD assets.
-The release also incorporates fixes to top customer issues.
+The release focused on SCTE35 enhancement, addition of more information in X-ADBE-AI-X1 HTTP response headers, improved metrics aggregation, and "Session Stats" panel.

 For more information about the current released version of Dynamic Ad Insertion, see [PTAI release notes](ptai-20x-release-notes.md).